comp423-25s/comp423-25s.github.io/docs/people/bios/amitche_about.md

 Other than computer science, I enjoy working out, mountain biking, skiing, hanging with friends, and watching UNC Basketball.
 I also enjoy a good fortnite game from time to time.

-Feel free to connect with me and ask me any questions abour projects, software engineering, or anythign else that might pique your interest.
+Feel free to connect with me and ask me any questions abour projects, software engineering, or anything else that might pique your interest.
 I'm looking forwaard to meeting you all!

 ## Where to Find Me